 java.lang.String.
 The visibility mode of the section, possible values are [expanded, collapsed, collapsed\and\preload, hidden].
 Default: "expanded".
+Only available if the calendar is displayed on the ticket, customer, or resource page.

 weekNumbers

 Boolean.
 Determines if week numbers should be displayed in the calendar.
 Default "true".